Westover Hills Presbyterian Church: Facilities

-Church facilities are used by many outside groups including Barely Legal Young-people’s Group (a part of Alcoholics Anonymous), a local volleyball academy, neighborhood associations, and other groups.

-The copper clad roof with the Celtic cross topping the cupola serves as a landmark in the neighborhood and can be seen from many vantages in the northern part of Little Rock.
+The copper clad roof with the Celtic cross topping the cupola is a landmark in the neighborhood that can be seen from many vantages in the northern part of Little Rock.

 Pastors

 Westover Hills has been served by six installed pastors and numerous interim pastors since its founding.
-Each pastor left their own imprint on the congregation.
 Common to all the pastors at Westover Hills is a commitment to progressive causes important to the church.
 The pastors of Westover Hills include: